calebmwelsh/AnimeDatasetCompiler/AnimeDatasetCollector/docker/docker-readme.md

 ```

 This will fetch the latest data from AniList and upload it to Kaggle, creating a new version of the dataset.

+## Docker Image Size Optimization

+The Docker image has been optimized to minimize size while maintaining full functionality:

+1. Uses multi-stage builds to separate build and runtime environments
+2. Installs only essential build dependencies
+3. Uses Python virtual environment to manage dependencies
+4. Removes unnecessary build artifacts and cache files

+These optimizations significantly reduce the Docker image size compared to the previous version.